 So-called slice-of-life movies are exactly what they sound like: intricate and intimate glimpses into a character's life.
 They immerse you in their worlds, not through flashy visuals but a realistic presence.
 They're wandering, hazy, witty, and totally watchable.

-You'd be surprised how good a movie like this can be, despite the fact that "nothing really happens."
-Here are some of the best slice-of-life movies to check out if you haven't already!
+You'd be surprised how good a movie like this can be despite the fact that "nothing really happens."
+Here are my picks for the best slice-of-life movies to check out if you haven't already!